Jung Yong-hwa: Variety show

 After his successful acting debut, Jung joined his first variety show, MBC's Sunday Sunday Night program Korea Ecosystem Rescue Centre: Hunters, which featured seven celebrity MCs going out to capture wild boars.
 The show premiered on December 6, 2009, but was forced to prematurely cease its run in mid-January 2010 due to protests by animal-rights groups.
 He subsequently continued as one of the MCs on the replacement program Eco House, which deals with global climate change.

-In 2010, Jung became the one of the hosts of SBS' live music show Inkigayo and variety-talk show Night After Night.
+In 2010, Jung became one of the hosts of SBS' live music show Inkigayo and variety-talk show Night After Night.
 He left both programs in 2011.

 In February 2010, he was paired with Seohyun of Girls' Generation as part of a virtually wedded couple for MBC's We Got Married.
 Collectively known as "YongSeo" couple, they filmed their final episode of the show on March 15, 2011.
 At the end of the year, Jung won the "Popularity Award" at the MBC Entertainment Awards for his stint in We Got Married.

 In 2018, Jung joined the talk show Talk Mon alongside Kang Ho-dong as a host.
 However, he shortly left the program soon after he was involved in a controversy.

 In 2020, Jung hosted the first season of the reality program, K-Trot in Town with Boom.
 The show aimed to introduce the genre of Korean Trot to people from other countries.
 However, due to the COVID-19 pandemic, the latter episodes focused on online busking events.